AlexsLemonade/OpenScPCA-analysis/analyses/infercnv-consensus-cell-type/README.md

 ## Description

-The goal of this analysis module is to explore approaches for normal, in particular immune, consensus cell types as a normal reference for `inferCNV`.
+The goal of this analysis module is to explore approaches for using normal, in particular immune, consensus cell types as a normal reference for `inferCNV`.

 ## Usage